Skip to main content

 The benefits that can be reaped in the short term pale in comparison to those that companies could capture in one year, such as time to market, access to advanced capabilities, and innovation.
 Investing more time in foundation development, app remediation, and automation could lead to a 15% – 25% increase over short-term gains.

 Traditional IT infrastructure for most enterprises is based on a capital expenditure model with long-term demand planning.
-Costs for consuming additional capacity are minimal, and companies use average costs and utilisation rates to evaluate their cost-effectiveness.
+Costs for consuming additional capacity are minimal, and companies use average costs and utilisation rates to evaluate their cost-effectiveness, which often limits the flexibility required for modern DevOps practices.

 On the contrary, cloud service providers have shifted the paradigm to an operational cost model in which businesses pay for what they use.
 Therefore, companies must adapt and learn to develop a dynamic approach that optimises their marginal costs by selecting cloud services that best meet their current workload requirements.